Nomi Bergman, Director

 Tom Wlodkowski, Director

 Tom is the Vice President of Accessibility at Comcast.
-In this role, he is responsible for developing and executing the company’s strategic plan focused on the usability of Comcast's products and services by people with adaptive needs as well as pursuing opportunities to further enrich the customer experience for that community.
+In this role, he is responsible for developing and executing the company’s strategic plan focused on the usability of Comcast’s products and services by people with disabilities as well as pursuing opportunities to further enrich the customer experience for that community.
 Throughout his career, Tom has been a pioneer in the accessibility field.
 Blind himself, he has been a champion for people with disabilities, working to improve usability of mainstream Internet, mobile, broadcast and cable television technology.
 He began working in accessibility and tech in the early 1990s at public radio and TV station WGBH in Boston.

 Ken Tolle, Legal Advisor